Verwood: 1980–present

 Verwood's first supermarket opened in the 1980s.
 In 1985 the town was twinned with the French town Champtoceaux.
 In 1987 the population of Verwood reached 9,856.
-The Parish Council passed the necessary resolution to become a Town Council under provisions made in the 1972 Local Government Act.
-In 1992, the new Verwood Town Council offices were opened.
+The parish council passed the necessary resolution to become a town council under provisions made in the Local Government Act 1972.
+In 1992 the new Verwood Town Council offices were opened.
 Later that year, the town twinned with the German town Liederbach am Taunus.
-In 2001, the town reached a population of 12,069.
+In 2001 the town's population reached 12,069.
 Verwood Heritage Centre was opened by Rt.
 Hon.
 Viscount Cranborne.
 The centre is used as a museum of local history and a coffee shop.
 In 2007 the Verwood Hub, a multi-purpose cinema and theatre, opened to the public.

 By 2014 the town had a population of over 15,000 and the Verwood Town Plan, published that year, identified a number of priorities including providing residents with new facilities, such as a swimming pool and an upper school.

-Politics and Government
+Politics and government

 Verwood is a part of the North Dorset constituency represented in the House of Commons of the UK Parliament since 2015 by Simon Hoare, a Conservative.
-At the last election, his wikipedia page says he had a majority of 24,301 (43.3%).

-There has been a Parish or Town Council in Verwood since 1894 when it had a population of only 1,190.
+There has been a parish or town council in Verwood since 1894 when it had a population of only 1,190.

-Verwood Town Council, the elected body of the Town, consists of eighteen members representing the Civil Parish.
-There are four wards in the Civil Parish: Dewlands North Ward (two councillors), Dewlands South Ward (eight councillors), Stephen's Castle Ward (seven councillors) and Three Legged Cross Ward (one councillor).
-As a Council they meet eight times a year at the Council Offices and three times a year at the Village Hall, Three Legged Cross.
+Verwood Town Council, the elected body of the town, consists of eighteen members representing the civil parish.
+There are four wards in the civil parish: Dewlands North Ward (two councillors), Dewlands South Ward (eight councillors), Stephen's Castle Ward (seven councillors) and Three Legged Cross Ward (one councillor).
+As a council they meet eight times a year at the council offices and three times a year at the Village Hall, Three Legged Cross.

-The Council operates with three sub-committees which each report to the full Council; the Finance & General Purposes Committee, the Planning Consultative Committee and the Amenities Committee.
+The council operates with three sub-committees which each report to the full Council; the Finance and General Purposes Committee, the Planning Consultative Committee and the Amenities Committee.

 Verwood is a ward of Dorset Council, and (since the 2019 election) is represented by three County Councillors - Toni Coombs (Conservative), Spencer Flower (Conservative, Leader of the Council) and Simon Gibson (Conservative).